larsphp/AI_VoiceAssistant/README.md

 The set up is simple:

-- Write you'r API Keys into the "keys.txt" file.
+- Write your API Keys into the "keys.txt" file.
 - Optionally make some configurations in the "config.txt" file.
 You can select the ElevenLabs langauge and set a system prompt.
 - Start the "main.py" script.